EPCCed/eidf-docs/docs/services/s3/tutorial.md

 upload: ./unis.csv to s3://mybucket/lothian/edunis
 ```

-When the file is uploaded using path `s3://mybucket/lothian/edunis`, the S3 service interprets this as 'upload `unis.csv` to `mybucket` and give it the key `lothian/edunis`'.
+When the file is uploaded using path `s3://mybucket/lothian/edunis`, the S3 Service interprets this as 'upload `unis.csv` to `mybucket` and give it the key `lothian/edunis`'.

 Now, rerun the command, but this time add a trailing slash to `edinburgh`: